PostgresGUI/website/notes/privacy-policy.md

 - You can also manage stored passwords through macOS System Preferences > Passwords

 **Uninstalling the App**
-- Uninstalling PostgresMac removes the application and its local data
+- Uninstalling PostgresGUI removes the application and its local data
 - You may need to manually remove Keychain entries through System Preferences if desired
 - No data remains on our servers because no data was ever sent to us

 ## Children's Privacy

-PostgresMac does not collect any information from anyone, including children under the age of 13.
+PostgresGUI does not collect any information from anyone, including children under the age of 13.
 The app does not target children specifically, and we do not knowingly collect personal information from children.
 Since no data is collected by the app, COPPA compliance is maintained by default.

 ## Mac App Store Privacy

-For Mac App Store users, PostgresMac's privacy label indicates "No Data Collected" because the app does not collect any data that leaves your device.
+For Mac App Store users, PostgresGUI's privacy label indicates "No Data Collected" because the app does not collect any data that leaves your device.
 The app accesses local data only as necessary to provide database management functionality.

 ## Changes to This Privacy Policy